What is the SupplySide Compliance Program?

 For more information on the use of the FDA logo click here.

-The SupplySide Compliance Team is made up of an in-house dedicated compliance team whose objective is to help make exhibitors and customers aware of non-compliance to preserve the integrity of the show floor and of the SupplySide Network 365 community for the benefit of exhibitors and the industry overall.
+The SupplySide Compliance Team is made up of an in-house dedicated compliance team whose objective is to help make exhibitors and customers aware of non-compliance to preserve the integrity of the show floor for the benefit of exhibitors and the industry overall.
 We encourage all SupplySide participants to report any suspected violations.

 Reporting an Issue: